mabel-dev/opteryx/README.md

 ## What is Opteryx?

-Opteryx champions the SQL-on-everything approach, streamlining cross-platform data analytics by federating SQL queries across diverse data sources, including database systems like Postgres and datalake file formats like Parquet.
+Opteryx is a Python library enabling SQL queries across diverse data sources like Postgres, Parquet, and MongoDB.
+Opteryx champions the SQL-on-everything approach, streamlining cross-platform data analytics by federating SQL queries across diverse data sources.
 The goal is to enhance your data analytics process by offering a unified way to access data from across your organization.

-Opteryx is a Python library that combines elements of in-process database engines like SQLite and DuckDB with federative features found in systems like Presto and Trino.
-The result is a versatile tool for querying data across multiple data sources in a seamless fashion.
+Opteryx combines the simplicity of SQLite and DuckDB with federated query capabilities found in Presto and Trino.

 Opteryx offers the following features: